How to Handle a Failed IPv4 Transfer Safely

 4. Technical Issues or Routing Conflicts

-- The block is currently routed by another AS
+- The IPv4 block is actively routed by another autonomous system

-- ROA (RPKI) entries conflict with the transfer
+- ROA or RPKI entries conflict with the transfer

 5. Contract or Legal Disputes